dkhoanguyen/robotics_setup/README.md

 Insert the SD card into the Raspberry Pi and let it boot, which usually takes around 1 to 2 minutes.
 After that, connect it to a router and proceed with ssh-ing into it, using the above credentials.
 It is also important to have the ip address of the ethernet port to be static.
 To do so, follow the instructions from this [guide](https://www.makeuseof.com/raspberry-pi-set-static-ip/).
-Finally, follow this [guide](https://www.simplilearn.com/tutorials/docker-tutorial/raspberry-pi-docker) to install and configure docker onto the Raspberry Pi.
+Follow this [guide](https://www.simplilearn.com/tutorials/docker-tutorial/raspberry-pi-docker) to install and configure docker onto the Raspberry Pi.
 Note that it is not necessary to install docker-compose since we do not rely on it in any of the scripts.
+Finally, clone this package to the Pi and put it somewhere convienient for youself.

 ### How to build base image
 `robotic_base` image can only be built on Ubuntu devices (currently supported on MacOS M1 only) and cannot be built on a raspberry pi due to missing dependencies.
 Therefore, the base image should be built on an Ubuntu device and then transfered onto the Pi for setting up containers.

-You can also ask the maintainer (Khoa - khoanguyendacdang2198@gmail.com) of this repository for a copy of the base image.
+You can also email the maintainer (Khoa - khoanguyendacdang2198@gmail.com) of this repository for a copy of the base image.
 To build the base image, follow the instructions:

 ##### On the Ubuntu device: